Masihtabaei/embedded-run-to-completion-scheduler/README.md

-# coburs - Embedded Run-to-Completion Scheduler
+# coburs - A Minimal Embedded Run-to-Completion Scheduler

 ## Technologies Used